valpyots/tsoha-project/README.md

-# tsoha-project
+# message-board-application
-Repositary for my course project for "Tietokannat ja web-ohjelmointi 2023, II periodi"
+A simple flask web application that functions as a message board.
+This applicaion is my course project for "Tietokannat ja web-ohjelmointi 2023, II periodi"

 My plan for this project is to create a simple message board application.